ParkerLin/pim-api-docs/content/rest-api/filter.md

 ## Filter on product values
-To filter products on its [product values](/documentation/resources.html#product-values), you can use the `search` query parameter when requesting products.
+To filter products, and product models since the v2.3, on its [product values](/documentation/resources.html#product-values), you can use the `search` query parameter when requesting products.
 The value given to this query parameter should be a valid JSON as shown below.

 ```
 /api/rest/v1/products?search={ATTIBUTE_CODE:[{"operator":OPERATOR,"value":VALUE,"locale":LOCALE_CODE,"scope":CHANNEL_CODE}]}